Where the dangers presented by those with a little learning are allayed

 So, for texts going to print, the various publishing houses have their own rule about spacing after a fullpoint, because their rules are based on the in-house processes and preferences of their typesetting team – e.g. some typesetters prefer "natural" (AKA "double") spacing after a fullpoint, while some prefer single-spacing, which leaves it entirely in the hands of the typesetter to extend or reduce the fullpoint spacing as necessary to fit the column.

-Just keep in mind that any rule about spacing after a fullpoint laid down by a publishing house's style guide is applicable only for that specific publishing house, and, unless you are writing for publication by that publishing house, it does not apply to your work.
+Just keep in mind that any rule about spacing after a fullpoint laid down by a publishing house's typesetting department is applicable only for that specific publishing house, and, unless you are writing for publication by that publishing house, it does not apply to your work.

 The Chicago style guide has a section about what is required in manuscripts that are submitted for publication by the University of Chicago Press.